Friday, May 22, 2026

 The Granite of Granite Bay

-On May 24, I wrote that we woke at 6:45 at a hotel in the Folsom Historic District and I was able to get my nine year old boys to organize by 7:45.
+On May 24, of 2025, I wrote that we woke at 6:45 at a hotel in the Folsom Historic District and I was able to get my nine year old boys to organize by 7:45.
 We went downstairs and had fppd before riding over the rainbow bridge and up to Folsom Lake crossing by 9:30.

 One of the boys was riding pretty slow but we took in the cool air on the way and got photos.
 The route I was counting on for accessing the lake shore no longer existed so we went to the next available access at Natoma Street.
 I noted that access to the lakeside was poorly maintained.